Tawfic-AB/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-Duplicate the last line of the file iacta.

 10-Delete all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

+11-Count the number of directories and sub-directories in the current directory.
+•The current and parent directories should not be taken into account.
+•Hidden directories should be counted.